Southern New Jersey

 (1917 - 1919, 1941 - 1948), Cape May

-Batteries here are Battery 223 (1944 - 1947), Anti Motor Torpedo Boat Battery 7 (1943 - 1946) washed away in the 1970's, and an unnamed battery (1917 - 1919) of one 6-inch gun (destroyed) near the old Coast Guard Station.
+Batteries here are Battery 223 (1944 - 1947), Anti Motor Torpedo Boat Battery 7 (1943 - 1946) washed away in 1973, and an unnamed battery (1917 - 1919) of one 6-inch gun (destroyed) on Beach Ave. near the old Coast Guard Station.
 There was also an unnamed WWII battery of four 155mm guns on Panama mounts which also washed away in the 1970's.
 A beach restoration project in 2005 restored Battery 223 to the shore, but permanently buried in the process the two gun blocks and the remains of the Panama mounts.

 The Cape May Lighthouse was erected in 1859, replacing earlier lighthouses from 1824 and 1847.
-A WWII fire-control tower is located on Sunset Beach (to be restored), and another near the lighthouse, now built into a hotel.
-Other fire-control towers were once located at Wildwood Gables and North Wildwood.
+A WWII fire-control tower is located on Sunset Beach (restored and opened to the public in 2009), and another is near the lighthouse, built into the Grand Hotel in the early 1970's.
+Additional fire-control towers were once located at Wildwood Crest (in the block bounded by Syracuse, Seaview, Denver, and Atlantic Aves.) and North Wildwood (on Third Ave. between Surf and Ocean Aves.) (both demolished before 2000).

-¤¤ ALSO: A two-gun anti-aircraft battery (1918) was built at the DuPont Company plant at Thompson's Point near Gibbstown, and two two-gun AA batteries (1918) were built at DuPont's Carneys Point plant.
-Another two-gun AA battery (1918) was located on Petty Island near Camden.
+¤¤ ALSO: A two-gun anti-aircraft battery (3-inch) (1918) was built at the DuPont Company plant at Thompson's Point near Gibbstown, and two two-gun AA batteries (3-inch) (1918) were built at DuPont's Carney's Point plant.
+Another two-gun AA battery (3-inch) (1918) was built at the Cities Services Oil Company (CITGO) on Petty Island near Camden, although no guns were ever mounted.
+See also Petty's Island Preserve from NJ Audubon Society

 Amatol Arsenal